 THE CAREGIVER CULTIVATION OF MEDICAL MARIJUANA AND HIGH

-At a meeting of the Lexington Township Board held on the 21st day of April 2022, this resolution was offered by Rice and supported by Milletics:
+At a meeting of the Lexington Township Board held on the 22nd day of September 2022, this resolution was offered by Jahn and supported by Milletics:

 WHEREAS, the Township Board has become aware of the intent of various individuals seeking to use vacant buildings and homes within the Township for the caregiver cultivation of marijuana for medical use; and

 WHEREAS, the Township is vested with the authority to establish reasonable requirements and regulations in zoning various land uses in order to protect the health, welfare, and safety of Township residents; and

 WHEREAS, the Michigan Supreme Court has ruled in DuRuiter v Township of Byron, 505 Mich 130 (2020), that the Michigan Medical Marihuana Act of 2008, MCL 333.26421 et seq (as amended), does not nullify a municipality’s inherent authority to regulate marijuana land uses under the Michigan Zoning Enabling Act: and

 WHEREAS, currently, there are not any provisions in the Lexington Township Zoning Ordinance which explicitly regulate caregiver cultivation of marijuana for medical use: and